 Much has been written about vitamin D in recent years.
 As reported cases of vitamin D deficiency have been increasing in incidence, public awareness on just how crucial vitamin D is for overall health has been growing too.

 Vitamin D is not just important for healthy bones.
 Identification of the vitamin D receptor (VDR) in nearly all tissue types throughout the body tells us that vitamin D has diverse and widespread effects on most aspects of health.
 Vitamin D is believed to play a crucial role in disease prevention and the maintenance of optimal health.
+Vitamin D is vital for immune health too.
 Several large-scale meta-analyses have now demonstrated an association between low vitamin D levels and increased (all-cause) mortality rates.
 In simple terms, this means that optimal vitamin D levels have been found to be associated with a longer lifespan.1-8

 Vitamin D & K2 May Slow Arterial Calcification

 Vitamin D and Vitamin K2 work together to produce and activate Matrix GLA Protein (MGP).
 This is an important substance, found around the elastic fibres of your arterial lining.
 MGP helps to protect against the formation of calcium crystals, which can lead to arterial calcification.
 Current medical opinion suggests that supplementing with vitamin D and K2 together may help to slow the progression of arterial calcification, whereas vitamin D on its own may not.9-10